glasgowm148/ergonaut-handbook/Developers.md

 If you ever need clarity about how specific types/functions/operators in ErgoScript work, please reference the [ErgoScript Language Description](https://github.com/ScorexFoundation/sigmastate-interpreter/blob/develop/docs/LangSpec.md).

 For an overarching summary of how everything in this repo works, please reference the video [ErgoScript By Example & Ergo Playground Introductory Video](https://www.youtube.com/watch?v=8l2v1asHgyA)

+ - [ErgoScript by Example](https://github.com/ergoplatform/ergoscript-by-example) - repository with ErgoScript examples you can play with in Ergo Playground
+ - [Ergo notary](https://github.com/sininen-taivas/ergo-notary) - simple command-line tool to certificate files on the Ergo blockchain.
+ See also [forum topic](https://www.ergoforum.org/t/ergo-notary-command-line-tool/75) on a particular example
+ - [Ergo oracles](https://github.com/sininen-taivas/ergo-oracle) - simple command-line tool to launch oracles.
+Inbuilt implementations for USD/ERG, EUR/ERG, BTC/ERG, AUG/ERG (gold) prices delivery.
+See also a [forum topic with example](https://www.ergoforum.org/t/erg-usd-oracle-on-top-of-ergo/119)
+ - [Ergo Crowdfunding CLI](https://github.com/robkorn/ergo-crowdfunding-cli) Command-line tool which enables participating and interacting with crowdfunding campaigns on Ergo
+ - [Miner rewards script](https://github.com/lorien/ergotools) Simple command-line tool to find miner rewards not spent and form withdrawing transaction requests for them
+ - [A Quick Primer on ErgoScript](https://github.com/ergoplatform/ergo/wiki/ErgoScript-Overview) Learn the basics of ErgoScript quickly and create your first contract

 ## Rust